crowepj/Blossom/README.md

 # WattLang
-WattLang is a concise programming language written in C. It is interpreted, that's subject to change
+WattLang is a concise compiled programming language written in C.

 Contributors are appreciated, please read contributing.md first